 While my husband and I make sure to go on at least one trip a year without the kids there are times we travel with the kids that we would love to have some time without them.
+This is true for single parents traveling with kids as well, us adults want to have some adult fun on our trips too.
 This could be having a meal alone, a night out on the town, or doing an activity that they are too young for.
 These are some ways you can have alone time even when traveling with your kids.

 We originally planned our trip to Cuba with two other couples, one which also has a daughter.
 In our four-night visit this would allow us a few options for alone time.
 One night we could go out while the other couples watched the girls and then we would switch and return the favor.